Port Richmond High School: History

+Changes to School Mascot

+The original mascot of the school from the 1920's to 1940's was the Red Raider.
+At some point in the 1940's, the school changed their mascot to the Minstrels, a term associated with 19th and early 20th century comedy shows where White actors would wear blackface to portray harmful stereotypes about African-Americans.
+This was apparently due to the school's muddy football field, which often gave players' faces a brown coloring.

+In 1986, the student body voted to change the mascot back to the original Red Raider.
+What they didn't know, was that the original mascot name also referred to a racial stereotype.
+"Red raider" was a derogatory term used to describe Native Americans who sided with the Confederacy during the American Civil War.

+In April 2001, State Education Commissioner Richard Mills urged all public high schools to drop the generations-old use of Native American terms and symbols for school nicknames and mascots.
+The Port Richmond mascot was changed to be simply, the Raiders.

 Demographics

 The school is diverse, at 24.3% White, 30.6% Black, 7.0% Asian, and 37.8% Hispanic.
 Over half of the students receive a free or discounted lunch.
 In 2011–12, the school has significantly more freshman students than any other grade — nearly twice as many freshman as sophomores, and nearly half the total population is freshmen; juniors and seniors (combined) represented only one-third of the population.

 National Honors Society (ARISTA)

 Any student in the third or fourth year who has attained an average of 90% or over the preceding year, and has met the service requirements by giving service to the school and the community is eligible for nomination to the National Honors Society.
 An overall average below ninety will result in probation and eventually removal from the program.